seanyj573/portfolio/README.md

 # Portfolio
 Portfolio projects

+  #Java
   WindowConstructor is one of the classes for a TicTacToe game I have built.